cider-dft/CiderPress/docs/ciderpress/dft/feat_normalizer.rst

    x_\mathrm n
    = c_1 x\,n^p(1+c_2 I)^q.

-Their backward operations propagate a mapped-model derivative to :math:`x`, :math:`n`, and :math:`I`.  ``get_usp`` reports the uniform-scaling power of the normalized quantity, and ``get_ueg`` evaluates its uniform-electron-gas value.
+These objects' backward operations propagate the model derivatives to :math:`x`, :math:`n`, and :math:`I`.  ``get_usp`` reports the uniform scaling power of the normalizer term, and ``get_ueg`` returns its value for the uniform electron gas.

 ``FeatNormalizerList`` applies one normalizer per raw feature.
-Its semilocal mode determines how density, reduced-gradient, and kinetic-energy-density inputs form the inhomogeneity variable.
-The list and its cutoff are serialized with the feature settings.
+Its semilocal mode (``slmode``) determines how density, reduced-gradient, and kinetic-energy-density inputs form the inhomogeneity variable.
+The list and its cutoff are serialized with the feature settings when the model is stored.

 .. autoclass:: ciderpress.dft.feat_normalizer.FeatNormalizerList